-Even though they generally install the equivalent, you should pick a laminate flooring transitions that is appropriate for your application needs.
+Even though they generally install the equivalent, you should pick a laminate flooring transition that is appropriate for your application needs.
 Doorways are the most recognized areas that require a transition strip.

 How to Install Laminate Flooring Transitions